 Norway Animals: Mammals

-Norway is filled with large, hooved mammals like moose and deer, in addition to the largest animal in the country, elk — or “elg” as it’s said in Norwegian.
+Norway is filled with large, hooved mammals like moose and deer, as well as elk — or “elg” as it is referred to in Norwegian.

 Muskox are also plentiful in northern regions, and if you happen upon the cloven ungulates, with their long, shaggy coats and stubby horns, you’ll better understand why they’re known as “ugly moose.”
 People with sensitive noses should stay away from muskox during mating season when males emit a pungent pheromone to attract the ladies.
 The stench may smell divine to female muskox, but a lot of humans find the odor overpowering.